compute-io/incrmean/README.md

 The use case for the stream implementation is where you have either (1) a stream source, which may or may not be definite, or (2) a desire to continually stream each updated value.

 The incremental implementation overlaps both use cases, but also provides an additional benefit.
-Namely, this module decouples the acct of updating the mean from the act of consuming the mean.
+Namely, this module decouples the act of updating the mean from the act of consuming the mean.

 For example, suppose every 2 seconds your application receives a new value from a remote data source and you want to continuously update the data's mean value.

-In a streaming implementation, the updated mean value is either pooled (chunked) or automatically pipe to a new destination.
+In a streaming implementation, the updated mean value is either pooled (chunked) or automatically piped to a new destination.
 The consumer is ultimately responsible for discarding incoming observations.

 In contrast to the streaming (push) model, an incremental implementation provides a pull model in which consumers can choose when to probe for new values.
-Instead of observing on a regular interval (streaming), observations may be random.

-To this end, this module is more amenable to such observation indeterminacy.
+Such behavior is important if we consider that, instead of observing on a regular interval (streaming), observations may be random.
+This module is more amenable to such observation indeterminacy.

 ## Tests